KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is insufficient execution stack available to allow most methods to execute.

-    throw [System.InsufficientExecutionStackException]::New("there is insufficient execution stack available to allow most methods to execute.")
+    throw [System.InsufficientExecutionStackException]::New('there is insufficient execution stack available to allow most methods to execute.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.InsufficientExecutionStackException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.InsufficientExecutionStackException.aspx)